Telegram vs. WeChat: The Battle of the Super Apps

 - Choose a name for your bot.

-- Save the token provided by BotFather—you’ll need it to interact with the API.
+- Save the token provided by BotFather—you’ll need it to interact with the bot api.

-For instance, here’s a simple bot built with Node.js:
+For instance, here’s a simple bot built with Node.js and backend functionality that you can find on GitHub:

 const TelegramBot = require(‘node-telegram-bot-api’);